1731 Spring Garden Street, Philadelphia, PA 19130

 Closed construction site

 If you’re a construction employee in Pennsylvania, chances are that you have started working again after being home for weeks amid the coronavirus pandemic.
-Your work is invaluable to the Commonwealth, and we at Gay & Chacker hope you stay safe and well.
+Your work is invaluable to the Commonwealth, and we at Gay Chacker & Ginsburg hope you stay safe and well.
 As a law firm serving Pennsylvanians since 1965, we also want you to know that our firm has your back.

 Pennsylvania Governor Tom Wolf announced that all public and private construction projects will reopen on May 1, 2020.
 Companies must follow safety regulations to protect workers and help prevent the spread of COVID-19.